dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

   installation instructions there.

 With the prerequisites in place, you can manage Dash0 check rules via the operator.
-The Dash0 operator will watch for Prometheus rule resources in the cluster and synchronize them with the Dash0 backend:
+The Dash0 operator will watch for Prometheus rule resources in all namespaces that have a Dash0 monitoring resource deployed, and synchronize the Prometheus rule resources with the Dash0 backend:
 * When a new Prometheus rule resource is created, the operator will create corresponding check rules via Dash0's API.
 * When a Prometheus rule resource is changed, the operator will update the corresponding check rules via Dash0's API.
 * When a Prometheus rule resource is deleted, the operator will delete the corresponding check rules via Dash0's API.